 The service which creates customized ads, at minimum, will require the agent to make a $3000 investment just to get started.
 Plan on investing at least double that amount until you find out if your customized ads work.

-The service which uses standardized ads, such as Seniorleads, has already tested and proven ads that work.
+The service which uses standardized ads to generate leads, such as Seniorleads, has already tested and proven ads that work.
 An agent makes a small initial investment and has almost no risk and most agents are able to start with smaller investments to build their business.

-At Seniorleads, the leads are $25 each as of April 27, 2021.
+At Seniorleads, the leads are $29 each as of June 1, 2021.
 However, you can find life insurance leads for up to $200.
 What’s the difference?
 On the more expensive leads, the prospect has typically completed a questionnaire having 10 to 20 questions and possibly even had an initial phone interview.
 So it is a trade-off between how much you spend for the lead and the qualification of the lead.
 If you opt for lower price leads, be prepared that you will have more unqualified people to talk to.
-Of course, if you sell other products, you may find some of these prospects may be good annuity, medicare, final expense prospects, or good prospects for other financial services.
+Of course, if you sell other products, you may find some of these leads may be good annuity, medicare, final expense prospects, or good prospects for other financial services.
+The amount of business you do from your leads depends greatly on your ability to qualify your prospects and cross-sell.

-Generally, online advertising and lead generati0n does not work for group life business.
+Generally, Internet advertising and lead generati0n does not work for group life business.
 An agent focused on business insurance should use other lead generation methods.

-Too many agents rely on online quote engines as these are pushed by the insurance industry.
+Too many agents rely on web-based quote engines as these are pushed by the insurance industry.
+This is not a great source for leads.
 Consumers using these sites are usually looking for the cheapest term insurance and may not be the best leads.
 The result will be new clients that are not able to earn you large commissions.
-Therefore, if you want to get good life insurance prospects from online marketing, do not run “priced-based” ads like “get a quote.”
+Specifically, if interested in leads that will earn you a $300 commission from a small term insurance policy, then fine.
+However, if you want to get good life insurance prospects from Internet marketing, do not run “priced-based” ads like “get a quote.”
+Quote engines will not work to produce leads for cash-value life insurance.

 Any agent wants to talk with rich motivated prospects.
 But you cannot ask personal qualifying questions online because most prospects will not reveal the truth.
 The agent needs to get personal information on the phone or in-person or on a Zoom session.

 Why?
-Even asking on an online form, “net worth” or “household income” will get 90% false answers.
+Even asking on a web form, “net worth” or “household income” will get 90% false answers.
 Therefore, when generating life leads, expect that you will get the full range of poor to rich.
 Therefore, you must have phone contact to qualify your best prospects.
 For those prospects that don’t have much money, send them to your online quote engine for term life.

 Expect that any prospect will have a mild interest.
 The job of a professional agent is to convert mildly interested leads into action.
-If you try and find only prospects ready to act, you will go broke in thisd industry.
-You must accept the fact that you will need sales skills to convert online prospects to cash.
+If you try and find only prospects ready to act, you will go broke in this industry.
+You must accept the fact that you will need sales skills to convert Internet leads to cash.
 Below, we provide some tips on how to have that sales conversation with your leads.

 In general, the people who most respond to any advertisements are lower-tier.
-For example, you can attract more final expense and term life insurance prospects than whole life buyers online.
+For example, you can attract more final expense and term life insurance prospects than whole life buyers.

 You will likely have, from every 10 prospects, one prospect that is a millionaire, 2 prospects that have low financial resources, and 7 prospects that have from $250,000 to $1 million net worth.
 If you prospect the “middle market,” you will find that Internet leads are very worthwhile.
 Agents who want only million-dollar face cases should probably prospect in other ways.

-Therefore, it does not matter if they initially searched on something general like estate planning.
+Therefore, it does not matter if your leads searched on something general like estate planning.
 Once you meet with such a prospect and show him how life insurance plays a part in addressing his financial concerns, you may have a new client.
-Just because people go looking, for one thing, means nothing about the products they eventually buy.
+Just because people go looking for one thing, means nothing about the products they eventually buy.
 So do not push life insurance in your marketing.
-The industry wants you to push products but that's not how you attract new clients.
+The industry wants you to push products but that's not how you attract leads and eventually new clients.
 A smart agent markets solutions to concerns such as affording college for my kids or planning for retirement.

 The point is that Internet leads are general in nature and not prospects that have specific desires.
 The lead is the starting point in your conversation and your sales ability is what has the prospect become a client.